 Evidence has accumulated that disruption of our body’s internal clock (the so-called circadian clock) might contribute to the development of Type 2 diabetes and other cardiometabolic complications.

 Few studies have investigated the link between the disruption of the daily sleep-wake pattern and Type 2 diabetes in man.
 For this reason, a multi-disciplinary consortium of leading academic experts and research-intensive SME’s have joined forces under EuRhythDia, the Consortium on chronotherapeuti c lifestyle intervention for diabetes and obesity to reset the circadian rhythm and improve cardiometabolic risk in the European working population.
 This 5-year project will look at whether lifestyle change to reset the internal clock can significantly reduce the risk of developing Type 2 diabetes and cardiometabolic complications.
-Find out more at www.eurhythdia.eu
+For more information, please visit www.eurhythdia.eu

 Eurocondor - Preserving eyesight